Garfield County hospitals seeing more COVID patient transfers from outside the county, limiting bed availability

 Daily COVID-19 cases have also grown from 11 on Sept.
 2 to 30 on Nov.
 2. And, the latest seven-day total was 136 new cases.

 “Hospital capacity strains aren’t just affecting the Front Range,” Garfield County Public Health Nurse Sara Brainard said in the release.
-“The issue is here on the Western Slope, too,”
+“The issue is here on the Western Slope, too.”

 Colorado’s hospitalizations are at the highest levels they have been all year, prompting the Federal Emergency Management Agency (FEMA) to help with capacity issues in some parts of the state.